Cutleast/SSE-Auto-Translator/README.md

    `python app.py`

 ### 3. Compile and build executable

 1. Run `build.bat` with activated virtual environment from the root folder of this repo.
 2. The executable and all dependencies are built in the main.dist-Folder.

+## 3. Beta-Testing

+If you are interested in testing pre-release versions of SSE-AT, join our Discord.

 # Credits